Bkroland19/todo-app/README.md

 ## Overview

 **My Tasks App** is a task management application that allows users to create, edit, delete, and mark tasks as completed.
 The app leverages modern React features, including hooks and context, to manage state and ensure a seamless user experience.
-The app is designed to be highly extensible, allowing easy integration of new features such as advanced filtering, search, and user authentication.

 The primary goal of the app is to help users efficiently manage their daily tasks and track their progress.
 It provides a simple and intuitive user interface with functionality for task creation, modification, and completion tracking.

 ---